What is price discovery and how does it work?

 This would mean that the price was set higher than an asset’s intrinsic value might otherwise dictate.
 In such a scenario, the asset is overbought, and it could expect a fall in the coming days or weeks.
 Risk can be calculated through a risk-to-reward ratio, and it is important for both buyers and sellers to keep their risks to an acceptable level by using stops and limits on their active positions.

 Volatility is linked to risk, but they are not the same.
 Volatility is one of the main factors which determines whether a buyer chooses to enter or close a position in any particular market.
 Some traders will actively seek out volatile markets as they offer the potential for large profits.
 However, they could also incur a large loss.
-With CFDs and spread bets, however, traders can speculate on markets rising as well as falling.
+With CFDs, however, traders can speculate on markets rising as well as falling.
 This means that they have the opportunity to profit, even when the markets are bearish.

 When markets are highly volatile, it is important to keep assessing prices and discovering what is the right price to pay for an asset.
 For example, if a market is falling currently but has been on an uptrend for the past few days, it is up to a trader to assess – through technical analysis and fundamental analysis – whether that change in an asset’s price is because of a shift in the balance of supply and demand or whether it is down to other factors.